 This is the same setup I have been using at our campsite except I have a ground mounted Hustler 4BTV vertical for an antenna.
 It has been working great with contacts across the USA and even into Europe mainly on 20 metres SSB.

 I like hand logging then entering my contacts into the HAMRS logging software later.
 POTA has some logging sheets that can be printed out however I found I wanted more space and a different layout so I modified them to suit myself.
 Click Here if you would like to download one and print it out.
 I use these sheets when operating as a Hunter and Activator.
-It is two pages and I have set up the second page upside down so that in a clipboard, you can flip the page up to see if a POTA station you are listening to is a duplicate.
 Head on over to the POTA Website, Documents if you would prefer to use their version.

 I chose to activate in Wakaw Lake Regional Park which is a short 15 minute drive from our full-time campsite nearby in Deep Woods RV campground.
 I found a nice shaded spot near the public beach and set up the equipment on a picnic table.
 Remember to always look up!
 Above the tables was a High Voltage power line so I erected the antenna to the right between some shrubs where it would be a safe distance from the power line.
 The SWR was 1.1:1.

 Once everything was up and running, I found a clear frequency, went into the POTA App and put in the details of my activation in Park VE-1158.
 As soon as I started calling CQ POTA, park VE-1158 on 20 metres, I had a pileup answering.
 With my wife Jane helping, we soon recorded 15 contacts which made this an official activation.
 Things slowed down so we took a break to transfer our written log into HAMRS.